FusionAuth/fusionauth-site/site/_posts/2020-09-03-disclosure-conference-report.md

 The topics varied in technical depth, but all delivered new information and perspective on security.
 I definitely enjoyed the higher level view offered by the keynote, as well as some of the hands on technical resources provided by other speakers.

-I encourage you to check out the videos for a flavor of the conference and to attend next year.
+I encourage you to check out the videos for a flavor of the conference and to attend next year, even if it is still virtual.